ansdb/Random-Quote-Machine/CONTRIBUTING.md

 - Add maximum 2 quotes in the following format
 - **Commit** your changes to your **branch**
 - **Push** them into the same **branch**
-- Open a **pull request** and I will approve it if there is no issue
+- Open a **pull request** and I will approve it if there are no issues

 **NB: Revise your changes before submitting the pull request**.